18 minutes read

 Designs for Help Centers

-Etsy Help Center's look perfectly complements the style of their main website.
-It has a neat and simple layout that allows for easy and swift navigation, a search bar, and several featured articles at the top of the page.
+The Etsy Help Center's look complements the style of their main website perfectly.
+It has a neat, simple layout that allows for easy, swift navigation, a search bar, and several featured articles at the top of the page.
 You can also get assistance and support via Etsy's community forums.
 Here are some other things their implementation got right:

 • The cookie notification isn't intrusive and does not block the search bar.

-• intuitive navigation where the search bar is on the top of the page;
+• Intuitive navigation where the search bar is at the top of the page

 Notable implementations: